Helicopter Crash Attorney

 In a single engine helicopter, the engine typically turns a shaft that goes into a large transmission box.
 That transmission will then turn two other shafts that run about 90 degrees off from one another.
 One goes up and turns the main rotor blades and the other goes back into another gear box that re-directs the motion about 90 degrees again to turn the tail rotor blades.

 The movement of the main rotor blades is sort of similar to the movement of a carnival carousel.
 All of the blades can be moved up or down at once, and simultaneously each individual blade can change its pitch separately from the others.
 This allows the helicopter to hover, fly forward, fly backwards or fly sideways.
-This video provides a pretty good description of basic helicopter operations.

 The mechanical operation of a helicopter is fascinating and mind-bogglingly complex.
 As a result, success in a helicopter crash case depends on having a helicopter crash attorney who understands the engineering, physics and mechanics of helicopter flight.